sbrouet/userapi/README.md

 Users are stored in an in-memory relational database (H2).
 Upon each event that impacts users, such as creation /full or partial update / deletion, a message is sent to a message bus.
 The message contains the ```id``` of impacter user and the nature of the operation (USER_CREATED, USER_DELETED, USER_UPDATED)

+# Important notice
+All sample URLs and commands in this documentation and the sample commands file assume that the application is running on default port 8080.
+In case you use a different port, you will have to adapt the port number accordingly in URLs and commands

 # Prerequisites